mnem/NilObjCObjectInSwift/README.md

-# Unexpect nil obj-c objects in Swift
+# Unexpected nil obj-c objects in Swift

 Little experiment to check the behaviour of objects that are unexpectedly `nil` in Swift.
 For some reason I assumed there would be a runtime error, but it